10 Essay Typer Tips to Help you Write a Better essay

 - Write a proper introduction

 Now that you know what is missing in the current body of research about your topic, you may proceed to write the introduction.
 Here, you should start with a catchy statement to grab the attention of your reader.
 The statement can be a dialogue, shocking testimonial, or an interactive quote.
 Regardless of the angle that you select, make sure that it is relevant to the topic.
 From there, you should briefly describe the broad topic and then narrow it down.
-The gaps you identified in the previous step should help you to transition towards the specificities of the issue at hand.
+The gaps you identified in the previous step should help you to transition towards the specifics of the issue at hand.
 The loopholes in the research knowledge should also help you to create an appropriate thesis statement, which should come in the last part of the introduction and ought to inform the reader concerning what he or she is to expect.

 - Support your thesis statement